To provide dog obedience classes and other dog events within a safe and nurturing environment.

 Fun and knowledge

-a well trained dog is safer to have around family and friends however animals can be unpredictable and to minimise risk a dog that returns when called can prevent accidents.
+A well trained dog is safer to have around family and friends.
+However animals can be unpredictable and to minimise risk a dog that returns when called can prevent accidents.

-Owner socialisation and community growth
+Socialisation and community growth

-Going to obedience classes weekly gets you out and about meeting like minded people who love dogs. these people might live in your neighborhood, allowing you to socialise, develop friendships and to be involved in other local community events.
+Going to obedience classes weekly gets you out and about meeting like-minded people who love dogs.
+These people might live in your neighborhood, allowing you to socialise, develop friendships and to be involved in other local community events.

 ELIGIBILITY OF MEMBERS

-18 years of age and over, capable of understanding instructions and physically able to control their dog to apply training methods, i.e. brisk walking, turning bending, also arm actions, etc.
+18 years of age and over, capable of understanding instructions and physically able to control their dog to apply training methods, i.e. brisk walking, turning bending, arm actions, etc.

-8 to 17 years of age, capable of understanding instructions and physically able to control their dog to apply training methods, i.e. brisk walking, turning bending, also arm actions, etc.
+8 to 17 years of age, capable of understanding instructions and physically able to control their dog to apply training methods, i.e. brisk walking, turning bending, arm actions, etc.